Skip advert

 Setting the price of a used car

-Choosing the price to advertise your car for is one of the trickiest aspects of selling - ask for too much and your phone might never ring, but ask for too little and you could be left out of pocket.
+Setting a price for your car can be a tricky task – ask for too much and your phone might never ring, but ask for too little and you could be left out of pocket.

-The reason it’s hard to judge is because of the number of factors at play.
+There are a number of factors to consider when pricing your car.
 The car’s age, condition and mileage have the most apparent effect on the price, but other factors include where you live (cars are generally pricier in the south and cheaper in the north and some rural areas).
 Even the time of year can have an impact, with demand often increasing for SUVs in winter, while convertibles are more popular in spring and summer.

 Used price guides are available at newsagents and online and can be a good starting point, with dealerships often using something similar.
 However, you can now get free online valuations provided by national classified websites.
-It’s also worth checking out online ads for cars similar to yours – even narrowed down to your local area – to see how they are priced and ensure your advert stands out.
+It’s also worth checking out online ads for cars similar to yours – even narrowed down to your local area – to see how they are priced and to ensure your car is priced appropriately.

 Advertisement - Article continues below